 Everyone can apply, but not everyone will be right for the Doggie Does Good Service Dog Program.

 To get a service dog you must put in a pre-application.
-After reviewing the pre-application, Doggie Does Good will contact you to inform you whether your application was accepted; this might take a little bit so please be patient with us.
-After your pre-application has been accepted we will set up an interview with you (this can be over the phone if you are unable to travel to our facility) and have you fill out a more detailed application.
+After reviewing the pre-application, Doggie Does Good will contact you in 1-5 business days; After you have spoken to a service dog representative and have decided you want to move forward, we require a more detailed application.
 We do require that you make a commitment to getting a service dog through Doggie Does Good by paying a deposit before we get started.
 From there we will figure out the specifics of which dog would be best suited for you.
 We look at the dog’s breed, energy level, temperament, etc. to determine the best match for you.
 We also take your opinion, wants, and needs into account during the selection process.
 After we have all decided and agreed on a dog, Doggie Does Good begins to work on training the Service Dog to fit your needs.

 Doggie Does Good does not discriminate by age; we believe that anyone whose quality of life can be improved by a service dog deserves one.